fabiolnh/service-mesh-istio/README.md

         2) Load Balancer
         3) Locality: specific the location of the pod (Europe, Brazil, etc)
         4) Circuit Breaker:
-          Ex: If the connection from one pod to another stops to answer, waits X seconds and redirect to another one.
+          Ex: If the connection from one pod to another stops to answer, waits X seconds and redirects to another one.
 And wait to connect again when it come back
           Ex: define a rule that when some microservice gets slow (an example), break the circuit and return an 500 httpStatus (this way we can free the microservice).
-This way is better than keep the connection.
-After some time, defined, we can release this microservice again.
+This way is better than keeping the connection.
+After some time, we can release this microservice again.
 ```

 To test: